Letizia Michielon – Biography

 Letizia Michielon

 Venetian pianist, composer and philosopher of music, Letizia Michielon is a multifaceted artist.
-Thanks to her neo-humanistic training, she engenders her own creative profile through dialogue between different disciplines, endeavouring to crystallise an innovative and endlessly expanding aesthetic direction.
+Thanks to her neo-humanistic training, her own creative profile is the result of dialogue between different disciplines, always seeking an innovative and endlessly expanding aesthetic direction.

 Since graduating at the age of sixteen with honours at the “B. Marcello” Music Conservatory in Venice under the guidance of her Maestro, Eugenio Bagnoli, she has embodied not only the passion for the study of sound, a synthesis of a wide-ranging cultural path, but also a conception of interpretation as a challenge projected into the future, capable of profoundly affecting the adventure of knowledge.

-For years, she has dedicated herself to expounding upon Beethovenian thought, recording his complete sonatas and major piano works for Limen Record Company in a production that intertwines the implementation with scientific research aimed at deepening the neo-humanistic Bildung.
+For some years, she has dedicated herself to expounding upon Beethovenian thought, recording his complete sonatas and major piano works for the Limen Record Company in a production that intertwines the performance with scientific research aimed at deepening the neo-humanistic Bildung.

-A work in progress that has forged the Beethoven Project, underway at the Scuola Grande of San Rocco, where the artist Letizia Michielon is setting forward Beethoven's complete sonatas as well as piano and orchestra concertos conducted by Francesco Fanna.
+This work in progress has forged the Beethoven Project, underway at the Scuola Grande of San Rocco, where she will be playing Beethoven's complete sonatas as well as piano and orchestra concertos conducted by Francesco Fanna.
+She has also been performing complete piano sonatas by Beethoven at the Miela Theater (Trieste).

-Parallelly, again with Limen, she launched the recording of the complete works by Chopin in addition to pieces by C. Debussy and M. Ravel.
+At the same time, again with Limen, she has launched the recording of the complete works by Chopin in addition to pieces by C. Debussy and M. Ravel.
+In May of 2024 the last cd dedicated to Chopin was presented at the Scala Theatre Museum (Milan).

-After graduating in Composition, under the guidance of R. Vaglini, at the “B. Marcello” Music Conservatory, she was commissioned by prominent international festivals, including the Music Biennale, La Fenice Theatre, Ex Novo Musica, Berlin BKA, Trieste Prima, Limoux Festival, and Washington Square Festival.
+After graduating in Composition, under the guidance of R. Vaglini, at the “B. Marcello” Music Conservatory, she received commissions from prominent international festivals, including the Music Biennale, La Fenice Opera House, Ex Novo Musica, Berlin BKA, Trieste Prima, Limoux Festival, and Washington Square Festival.

 Her compositional journey has opened further horizons towards orchestral conducting, cultivated under the guidance of P. Bellugi, R. Rivolta and M. Summers, while even encompassing electronic music, which she studied at the Venice Conservatory.

-Her works are often inspired by figurative impressions or philosophical and poetic readings.
+Her works are often inspired by figurative impressions or philosophical and poetry readings.

 After graduating summa cum laude at Ca’ Foscari University, with a dissertation on the aesthetic writings of F. Schiller, she received a PhD in Pedagogical and Didactic Sciences at the University of Padua arguing a thesis on J.W. von Goethe.
 In 2019, she attained her second PhD in Philosophy of Music at Ca’ Foscari presenting a dissertation on Adorno's Beethoven.

-She collaborates with the research group led by prof. Mario Gennari at the University of Genoa and is part of the Impromptus series scientific committee (EUT, Trieste), which comprises work in the form of essays on aesthetics, musicology and music philosophy.
+She is member of the research group Orfeus (University of Verona), member of the research team collaborates pedagogical studies Study Centre Don Milani of the Genova University and of PERLa (Performance Epistemologies Research Lab) of IUAV University (Venice).
+She is part of the scientific committee of the review Ateneo and of the Impromptus series (EUT, Trieste), which comprises work in the form of essays on aesthetics, musicology and music philosophy.

-She edited the volume Die Klage des Ideellen, The Lament of the Ideal, Beethoven and Hegelian philosophy (EUT, 2018), presented in the Pordenone Legge Festival, the monograph Sound laid bare.
+She has published the volume Die Klage des Ideellen, The Lament of the Ideal, Beethoven and Hegelian philosophy (EUT, 2018), presented at the Pordenone Legge Festival, the monograph Sound laid bare.
 Counterpoints to Adorno's Beethoven (EUT, 2020) and My Music is Calligraphy.
 Sound and silence in the compositional thought of Toshio Hosokawa (EUT, 2022).

-She published for Cambridge Press, Il Poligrafo, Mimesis, Il Melangolo and EUT.
+She has published for Cambridge Press, Il Poligrafo, Mimesis, Il Melangolo and EUT.

 The enthusiasm for teaching, inherited from Maestro Bagnoli, initially led her to teach at the Academy of Fine Arts in Venice.
-She later held master classes at prestigious international institutions such as MDW in Vienna, the Lugano Conservatory, the Chopin Academy in Warsaw, the Royal Conservatory in Madrid, the Trinity Laban in London, the Academy in Novi Sad, the Academy in Sarajevo, the New York University, and McGill University in Montreal.
+She later held master classes at prestigious international institutions such as MDW in Vienna, the Lugano Conservatory, the Chopin Academy in Warsaw, the Royal Conservatory in Madrid, the Trinity Laban in London, the Conservatory of Beijing (China), the Academy in Novi Sad, the Academy in Sarajevo, the New York University, and McGill University in Montreal.

 Her recordings and interviews have been broadcast by RAI, Italian Swiss Radio, Capodistria Radio Television, Salt Lake City Radio, and Tokyo NHK.